jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 However, there is a significant difference compared to the previous cases: with this solution, TypeScript is unable to infer the actual types of `K` during the invocation of `processRecord`.
 It will always be `keyof TypeMap`, as shown in [this playground](https://www.typescriptlang.org/play?target=99&jsx=0&ts=5.3.3&ssl=17&ssc=49&pln=17&pc=55#code/C4TwDgpgBAKuEFkCGYoF4oG8BQU9QDsAuQgVwFsAjCAJwBpd8BnEp4GgSwIHMH8pKJSgHthAGwhIC2AL4BubNlCQoAVQIdhBAEoQAxsJoATZKgw5+AbQAKULlADWEEMIBmseKYC6JC-3wOXEYk1nz+eABuJHCQpjZeYeGuJAAUUR6xKPEAlOgAfFARwhxGjHgysgpK8GoaWroGxui1mjr6hiZZTi7uMYgoXlWupAR6wK1QYDTCehBMTA0dADwA0lAQAB7AEARGTI7Obhn9YHkpNO3GJOqti8ZxK165fngXjUYAdK7nl58R2QoKtgpjM5gtfilMI4giQAEQEWF0QokACMAAYkckoGkSAQKNQaLk0AUDAQmOIIB8xMJuGkoAAqKDo7IybLYAD07KgAD0APxAA).
 Both of the previous solutions do not suffer from this issue.

-### Extracting the functions
+### Extracting the callbacks

-To showcase the power of this pattern, let's pull out the functions `f` into another structure.
+To showcase the power of this pattern, let's pull out the callbacks `f` into another structure.
 You'll see that we can still correlate all of this thanks to our type map:

 ```ts
 type TypeMap = {